Staff Directory

 She holds a Bachelor of Arts in Early Childhood & Family Studies, as well as a Bachelor of Arts in Psychology from the University of Washington.

-Anna Piper, M.A., Music Therapist
+Anna Piper, M.A., Music Specialist

 Ms. Piper’s educational background includes a Bachelor of Music in Music Therapy from Berklee College of Music and a Master of Arts in Early Childhood/Special Education from Catholic University.
 She is a board-certified music therapist (MT-BC) and a licensed practitioner of music therapy (LPMT) in Maryland.